DanLeEpicMan/website/content/misc/tutorials/mathematics/real-analysis.md

 Which is true, but not particularly illuminating.
 Another common definition of analysis is the rigorous undertones of calculus.
 Perhaps accurate, but still unsatisfying.

 **To me, real analysis is the study of approximation and limiting behavior.** While this is the most simplistic definition, I find it the most intuitive.
 After all, real analysis is the foundation of much of applied mathematics, which itself is married to approximation.

+## Why learn analysis?

+This is a question I commonly hear from non-math people, especially people going into statistics or data science programs that require analysis as a course.

+Truthfully, you don't *need* analysis for most applications.
+In fact, many people in industry probably know next-to-nothing about it.
+In terms of skills useful for a job, analysis is certainly nowhere near the top.

+However, broadly labeling analysis as "useless math" is, in my opinion, missing a huge chunk of the story. **Analysis is largely what separates graduate-level (i.e. "advanced") work in statistics & data science from undergraduate-level work.** This is especially true for research in those fields, as well as research in any field adjacent to applied math (e.g. technology, engineering, etc.).

+Anyone at the graduate-level is certainly not using analysis in their day-to-day job, so it's wrong to view analysis as something that offers many direct valuable skills.
+Rather, it offers a level of intuition and a mathematical foundation that enables understanding of much deeper topics.
+Many advanced topics become incredibly simple with a sufficient math background, and analysis is absolutely fundamental to those advanced topics.

+So why study analysis? **Because it makes many things simpler to understand.** Especially if you plan on going into a research-oriented role, as the intuitions become necessary rather than a luxury.

 # The Basics